 Member Services - A department within our plan responsible for answering your questions about your membership, benefits, grievances, and appeals.
-See Chapter 2 for information about how to contact Member Services.

-Network Pharmacy - A network pharmacy is a pharmacy where members of our plan can get their prescription drug benefits.
-We call them "network pharmacies" because they contract with our plan.
+Network Pharmacy - A pharmacy that contracts with our plan where members of our plan can get their prescription drug benefits.
 In most cases, your prescriptions are covered only if they are filled at one of our network pharmacies.

-Network Provider - "Provider" is the general term we use for doctors, other health care professionals, hospitals, and other health care facilities that are licensed or certified by Medicare and by the State to provide health care services.
-We call them "network providers" when they have an agreement with our plan to accept our payment as payment in full, and in some cases to coordinate as well as provide covered services to members of our plan.
-Our plan pays network providers based on the agreements it has with the providers or if the providers agree to provide you with plan-covered services.
-Network providers may also be referred to as "plan providers."
+Network Provider - "Provider" is the general term for doctors, other health care professionals, hospitals, and other health care facilities that are licensed or certified by Medicare and by the State to provide health care services.
+"Network providers" have an agreement with our plan to accept our payment as payment in full, and in some cases to coordinate as well as provide covered services to members of our plan.
+Network providers are also called "plan providers."

-Organization Determination - The Medicare Advantage plan has made an organization determination when it makes a decision about whether items or services are covered or how much you have to pay for covered items or services.
-Organization determinations are called "coverage decisions" in this booklet.
-Chapter 9 explains how to ask us for a coverage decision.
+Organization Determination - A decision our plan makes about whether items or services are covered or how much you have to pay for covered items or services.
+Organization determinations are called "coverage decisions" in this document.